v1nx-ethical/RevRats/README.md

 ## Who am I :3
 - I'm just a 14 year old that saves lives!
+  - When I get older I plan on doing cyber security :)
 ## 📝 License & Usage
 This repository is provided for educational and research purposes only.
 All materials are intended to improve cybersecurity defense capabilities.
 Users assume full responsibility for proper handling and containment of any technical information contained herein.